julie-andre/SecureBankMobileApp/README.md

 > If the url is not using https, the connection is refused

 In order to hide the API url in the apk file, we can obfuscate it.
 Indeed, hackers can decompile the apk file and easily find the API url if it is not encrypted.
 To avoid reverse engineering, this application is using **Proguard** to produce a bytecode harder to decrypt for a potential Hacker who managed to decompile the apk file.
+It will also obfuscate the variable and function names, making the code harder to understand if it is decompiled.

 Proguard has several benefits: